Craniosacral Therapy — Sprains & Strains of Joints

-They most commonly affect the ankles, toes, knees, wrists, and fingers.
 However, this type of injury may also occur at any joint of the body, such as the shoulder, elbow, jaw (TMJ), and anywhere along the spine.
 A strain only involves the muscle fibers, while a sprain refers to injury to the joint ligaments.

 Joints are the connection points between two or more bones.
 They are reinforced by connective tissue such as ligaments and often protected by a joint capsule, also made up of connective tissue, containing synovial fluid for cushioning.
-Moreover, the ends of the bones of these joints are covered with cartilage that functions somewhat as shock absorbers for protection. (click on picture for larger image)
+Moreover, the ends of the bones of these joints are covered with another form of connective tissue, cartilage, that functions somewhat as shock absorbers for protection.

 Thus, a pull or tear of the tendons, muscle fibers, or ligaments also distorts the fascia, and is transmitted to structures further away from the location of injury.
 Let’s explore this point by looking at the ankle joint.